samth3goat/esp32-yolo-tracking-turret/README.md

 Some issues encountered during development:

-- False positives during YOLO custom model training
+-Training a custom YOLO model that could reliably identify the target while minimizing false detections.
+-Balancing tracking accuracy and responsiveness to maintain smooth real-time performance.
-- Serial timing/debugging between Python and ESP32
+-Establishing reliable serial communication between Python and the ESP32.
-- Power requirements for high-torque servos
+-Providing sufficient power for servo motors without causing instability or stalling.
+-Tuning the tracking controller to reduce oscillation and improve target lock.

 ---